naoTimesdev/showtimes-rs/showtimes_gql/README.md

 ## Structure
 The gql crates is split into more parts to make it easier to be compiled and managed:
-- common/prelude (contains the common model, and some gql re-export)
+- `common` — contains some more common model and some helpers like data loader and other
+- `models` — contains the model itself that is mapped from the database
+  - `events` — event log specific model from ClickHouse
+- `paginator` — the paginator action that handles the pagination logic for some queries action
-- queries (including the main model)
+- `queries` — the actual queries model
-- mutations (changes)
+- `mutations` — the actual mutations model
-- subscriptions (events)
-- events (model and interactor)
+- `subscriptions` — the actual subscriptions/watch model

 ## License